What will happen to my no claims bonus if I make a claim?

 It's worth noting that NCB protection doesn't protect the overall price of your policy though.
 Your premium could still increase after an accident, even if it wasn't your fault.

-- You only claim for glass damage
+• Only for glass damage